ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

   - /about.html
 ---

-This is the homepage of ZIWEI ZHANG 张子威, a fourth-year Ph.D. candidate in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700) and Prof. [Peng Cui](http://cuip.thumedialab.com/).
+This is the homepage of ZIWEI ZHANG 张子威, a fifth-year Ph.D. candidate in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700) and Prof. [Peng Cui](http://cuip.thumedialab.com/).
 If you want to reach me, feel free to drop me an email.

 News
 =====
+* [Oct 2020] I gave a tutorial on graph neural network (GNN) and network embedding in NLPCC 2020 together with Prof. Peng Cui. [(Slides)](https://zw-zhang.github.io/files/2020_10_NLPCC.pdf)
 * [Jul 2020] Our team ranked 6th in [AutoGraph](https://www.4paradigm.com/competition/kddcup2020), KDD Cup 2020 AutoML track. [(Code)](https://github.com/THUMNLab/AutoGraph) [(Slides)](https://zw-zhang.github.io/files/2020_KDDCup_Autograph.pdf)
 * [Mar 2020] Our survey about [deep learning on graphs](https://arxiv.org/abs/1812.04202) has been accepted by TKDE!
 * [Apr 2019] Our paper on robust GCN against adversarial attacks is accepted by KDD!
 See more [here](https://zw-zhang.github.io/publication/2019-08-Robust-Graph-Convolutional-Networks-Against-Adversarial-Attacks) and see you in Alaska!